shaudi/MLBias/Case Studies/Surveys.md

 - **Solution for response and omitted variable bias**: Evaluate impact of ML on data products.
 Ultimately, the CFS program publishes estimates of the volume of different products moving across the country.
 We can evaluate how shares of different product types have changed as the result of using ML.
 In doing so, we can ensure that our model has not inherited any of the biases introduced by respondent misclassification, technical issues with the form, or even other issues we may not have foreseen.
 By tracking changes in estimates over time, we can monitor and diagnose the cause of changes in product shares and ensure they are not the result of a biased ML process.
 The below figure illustrates one way that we track these impacts on our product category shares.

-- **Automation + Confirmation bias**: To ensure the model is assigning high-quality product codes, we have subject-matter experts validate the model’s predictions.
+- **Automation + confirmation bias**: To ensure the model is assigning high-quality product codes, we have subject-matter experts validate the model’s predictions.
 Analysts may be predisposed to confirm the model’s classification, leading to confirmation of incorrect product codes and reinforcement of the model’s biases.

 - **System drift**: As we implement this ML in production, we have to keep in mind that products themselves change over time and new products are introduced into the marketplace.
 Does our coding scheme capture this, and can our ML model appropriately classify those new or changed products?